Seveso disaster: Chemical events

 The reactor relief valve eventually opened, causing the aerial release of 6 tonnes of chemicals, which settled over 18 km2 of the surrounding area.
-Among the substances released was 1 kg of TCDD (3).
+The cloud of substances released contained sodium hydroxide, ethylene glycol, sodium trichlorophenate, and approximately 15 to 30 kg of TCDD (3).
 At the nominal reaction temperature, TCDD is normally seen only in trace amounts of less than 1 ppm (parts per million).
-However, in the higher-temperature conditions associated with the runaway reaction, TCDD production apparently reached 166 ppm or more.
+However, in the higher-temperature conditions associated with the runaway reaction, TCDD production reached 166 ppm or more.

 Immediate effects

 The affected area was split into zones A, B, and R in decreasing order of surface soil concentrations of TCDD.
 Zone A was further split into 7 sub-zones.
 The local population was advised not to touch or eat locally grown fruits or vegetables.